ml4rrieu/rrs/faq.md

 ## More information on the RRS

-* In french, see the guide [Mettre en œuvre la stratégie de non-cession des droits sur les publications scientifiques](https://www.ouvrirlascience.fr/mettre-en-oeuvre-la-strategie-de-non-cession-des-droits-sur-les-publications-scientifiques/) from the French Committee for Open Science.
+* See the guide [Implementing the rights retention strategy for scientific publications](https://www.ouvrirlascience.fr/implementing-the-rights-retention-strategy-for-scientific-publications/) from the French Committee for Open Science.
+[FR version](https://www.ouvrirlascience.fr/mettre-en-oeuvre-la-strategie-de-non-cession-des-droits-sur-les-publications-scientifiques/)

-* In english, see the dedicated page on the [cOAlition S website](https://www.coalition-s.org/rights-retention-strategy/).
+* See the dedicated page on the [cOAlition S website](https://www.coalition-s.org/rights-retention-strategy/).